Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

+In this section we briefly relate foliations by algebraic energy surfaces $\{H\!=\!c\}$ to the more standard language of complex algebraic curves.
 As in \eqref{Hxy}, consider polynomial Hamiltonian functions $H=H(x,y)$ of degree $m\geq2$.
-We now assume the equation $H=c$ is algebraically irreducible over $\C$.
-If $c$ is a regular value of $H$, then the level set $H=c$ defines a complex 1-dimensional manifold of $(x,y)\in\C^2$, i.e.\ a Riemann surface $\cR$.
-The connected Riemann surface constitutes the leaf $\fL=\{H=0\}=\cR$, in this regular case.
-Finite branching may occur, over $x$ or over $y$.
+We now assume the polynomial equation $H\!=\!c$ is algebraically irreducible over $\C$.
+If $c$ is a regular value of $H$, then the level set $H\!=\!c$ defines a complex 1-dimensional manifold of $(x,y)\in\C^2$, i.e.\ a Riemann surface $\cR$.
+The connected Riemann surface constitutes the leaf $\fL=\{H\!=\!c\}=\cR$, in this regular case.
+Finite branching may occur, over $x$ or over $y$, but not over time $t$.
 We have seen how to compactify $\cR$ as $\fH=0$ in $\CP^2$.
 In fact, any compact Riemann surface arises by such a construction.
 See for example \cite{Bries, Jost, Lamotke} for further details.

-Our particular interest, however, is in critical values $c$ of $H$, i.e.\ in equilibria of ODE \eqref{ODExyH}, and its projective variants, within the level set $\{H=c\}$, which is now an algebraic variety.
-In the nondegenerate Morse case $\det D^2H(e)\neq0$, in particular, the algebraic variety $\{H=c\}$ contains the stable and unstable leaves.
-In general, the details of the compactified flow in original complex time, depend on the details of the resolution by Puiseux expansions at equilibria; see \cite{Bries}.
+Our particular interest, however, is in critical values $c$ of $H$, i.e.\ in equilibria of ODE \eqref{ODExyH}, and its projective variants, within the level set $\{H\!=\!c\}$, which is now an algebraic variety.
+In the nondegenerate Morse case $\det D^2H(e)\neq0$, in particular, the algebraic variety $\{H\!=\!c\}$ contains the stable and unstable leafs.
+In general, the details of the local ODE flow, in original complex time, depend on the details of the resolution by Puiseux expansions at equilibria; see \cite{Bries}.
 A simple example arises in the next section.